pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/projects/project-file.md

 #### About `buildTarget`

 - For Go
-  - If specified, go sources in `$CWD` will be compiled via `go build` to the specified path before being run.
+  - If specified, Go sources in `$CWD` will be compiled with `go build` to the specified path before being run.
-  - If unspecified, go sources in `$CWD` will be compiled via `go build` to a temporary executable that is deleted after running.
+  - If unspecified, Go sources in `$CWD` will be compiled with `go build` to a temporary executable that is deleted after running.
   - Cannot be specified with the `binary` runtime option.

 #### About `binary`

 - For Go, cannot be specified with the `buildTarget` runtime option.
-- For .NET, if not specified, a .NET project in `$CWD` will be invoked via `dotnet run`.
+- For .NET, if not specified, a .NET project in `$CWD` will be invoked with `dotnet run`.

 #### About `virtualenv`